awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 `TransactWriteItems` is a synchronous and idempotent write operation that groups up to 25 write actions in a single all\-or\-nothing operation\.
 These actions can target up to 25 distinct items in one or more DynamoDB tables within the same AWS account and in the same Region\.
 The aggregate size of the items in the transaction cannot exceed 4 MB\.
 The actions are completed atomically so that either all of them succeed or none of them succeeds\.

+**Note**
 A `TransactWriteItems` operation differs from a `BatchWriteItem` operation in that all the actions it contains must be completed successfully, or no changes are made at all\.
 With a `BatchWriteItem` operation, it is possible that only some of the actions in the batch succeed while the others do not\.

 You can't target the same item with multiple operations within the same transaction\.
 For example, you can't perform a `ConditionCheck` and also an `Update` action on the same item in the same transaction\.